EMA Resources

 • Additional clearance values for sensitive signals, such as clock lines and differential pairs from other routings, typically three times the standard trace width, to minimize interference.

-Ground Planes, Routing Vias, and More
+Routing Guidelines for Ground Planes, Vias, and More

 During PCB routing design, critical signal lines or specific areas surround the traces with a ground plane to reduce interference, especially for sensitive signals like clock and high-speed analog signals.
 By adding a protective ground wire around these signal lines, the design minimizes loop formation and system interference.